-The raw noise spectra, i.e. prior to correction, derived from the two DML data sets exhibit a clear imprint from the diffusional smoothing in the firn.
-This is suggested by their common decrease in PSD towards shorter time periods (Fig. 2b), since diffusion acts stronger on higher frequencies.
-It is corroborated by comparing the loss in PSD between the two data sets,
+The raw noise spectra, i.e. prior to correction, derived from the two DML data sets, exhibit a clear imprint from the diffusional smoothing in the firn.
+This is suggested by their common decrease in PSD towards shorter time periods (Fig. 2b), since the effect of diffusion is stronger at higher frequencies.
+It is corroborated by comparing the loss in PSD between the two data sets, which for DML2 is stronger towards the highfrequency end and also extends further towards longer time periods.
+This is due to the stronger diffusional smoothing in the older sections of the cores that are only contained in the DML2 records, since the diffusion process had more time to act there since the deposition of the snow.
+The applied correction reconciles both noise estimates, as it takes these differences into account, and reveals a close-to-constant noise level (white noise) across the range from subdecadal to multicentennial timescales.

-- 5 which for DML2 is stronger towards the high-frequency end and also extends further towards longer time periods.
-This is due to the stronger diffusional smoothing in the older sections of the cores that are only contained in the DML2 records, since the diffusion process had more time to act there since deposition of the snow.
-The applied correction reconciles both noise estimates, as it takes these differences into account, and reveals a close-to-constant noise level ("white noise") across the range from subdecadal to multicentennial timescales. - 10 This near constancy of the noise level suggests that the noise-creating processes are independent of the timescale.
+This near constancy of the noise level suggests that the noise-creating processes are independent of the timescale.
 This seems plausible for stratigraphic noise as it is also indicated by the observed small memory in the interannual variations of the surface topography at EDML (Laepple et al., 2016; Münch et al., 2016).
 Furthermore, we would not expect strong changes in surface wind regimes or depositional characteristics for the rather stable climatic conditions over the studied time periods.
-To test whether the effect of precipitation intermittency additionally contributes to the noise spectrum, as suggested from the - 15 decorrelation scales of the ERA-Interim precipitation fields, we apply our spectral analysis to the available isotope profiles on the local scale (~ 100 m) at EDML (Münch et al., 2017a, b) and compare the estimated noise spectra between the local scale and the array scale (Fig. 5).
+To test whether the effect of precipitation intermittency additionally contributes to the noise spectrum, as suggested from the decorrelation scales of the ERA-Interim precipitation fields, we apply our spectral analysis to the available isotope profiles on the local scale ($\sim 100 \text{ m}$) at EDML (Münch et al., 2017a, b) and compare the estimated noise spectra between the local scale and the array scale (Fig. 5).
 Although the spectral estimates do not overlap, the results indicate an offset between the noise levels at both spatial scales.
-At the 5 yr period, the PSD of the noise on the array scale is about 1.7 times higher than at the local scale.
-Some increase in the noise level is expected from the small contribution of uncorrelated temperature variability, but the - 20 ~ 1.7-fold increase suggests that most of the additional noise arises from spatially incoherent precipitation intermittency.
-This supports the interpration of the estimated DML signal spectra (Fig. 2a) as temperature variability, assuming that the influence of atmospheric circulation changes is small.
-Fitting a power law of the form $f^{-\beta}$, where f denotes frequency, yields a slope of the DML2 signal spectrum of roughly $\beta \sim 0.6$ for variations above the 20 yr period.
-This is higher than the slopes of the mean spectra of the single records ($\beta \sim 0.2$ for DML2, $\beta \sim 0$ for DML1) which underlines again that the high noise level - in individual records strongly masks the true spectral shape of the signal.
-Such a power-law increase in temperature variability is not unexpected since it was also observed in spectra from marine-proxy-inferred sea surface temperature variations (Laepple and Huybers, 2014) and from other proxy and instrumental temperature records (e.g., Pelletier, 1998; Huybers and Curry, 2006).
+For the 5-year period, the PSD of the noise on the array scale is about 1.7 times higher than at the local scale.
+Some increase in the noise level is expected from the small contribution of uncorrelated temperature variability, but the \sim 1.7-fold increase suggests that most of the additional noise arises from spatially incoherent precipitation intermittency.